ace-subido/Mango/readme.md

 ##Acknowledgements##

-Thanks to mongorepository.codeplex.com, reading that taught me about using the C# driver.
+Thanks to mongorepository.codeplex.com, it was a huge influence in the code-base.
 Thanks to 10gen for making MongoDB such a great piece of software!

 ##Author##